 Virginia cottage food venues

 Virginia cottage food producers may sell their goods directly to consumers at private homes or farmers’ markets.
 All other venues are off limits.
-Virginia specifically bans cottage food sales over the Internet, across state lines, and at retail establishments like grocery stores and restaurants.
+Under its home kitchen exemptions, Virginia specifically bans cottage food sales over the Internet, across state lines, and at retail establishments like grocery stores and restaurants.
+On the other hand, home food processing operations face no venue restrictions and can sell online, through mail delivery, and at retail.

 Getting started in Virginia

-Getting started as a Virginia cottage food producer is easy.
+Under the state’s home kitchen exemptions, getting started as a Virginia cottage food producer is easy.
 The state requires no registration, fee or inspection.
 All a person needs is a home kitchen.
+However, cities and counties may impose additional regulations on cottage food businesses.
+Home food processing operations, on the other hand, must complete a lengthy application before they can start selling, which requires inspections and training.

 Virginia cottage food labeling